batigolix/web-workshop/README.md

 By using these additional classes you apply the styling of the framework.

 Go to the browser and reload the web page to see the result.

+## 12. More
+If there is time left, try adding a [map](http://leafletjs.com/examples/quick-start/), [snow flakes](https://github.com/hcodes/snowflakes), or improve the styling using the [CSS reference](https://www.w3schools.com/cssref/).

 ## Credits
 This workshop was copied from Coderdojo belgium: